paul-hammant/tbd/content/continuous-review/index.md

 ### Pull Requests

-The pull-request (PR) model introduced by Github is the dominant code review model today.
+The pull-request (PR) model introduced by GitHub is the dominant code review model today.
 It is a branch, but a personal one and short-lived.
 It may suffer many commits before the developer feels the task is complete, and initiates a PR which triggers code review (and the CI daemon to wake up and build/verify the branch).
 The temporary branch may have received many commits before the developer initiated the pull request.
 Some developers will squash (rebase) the